P1etrodev/squba/README.md

 <h2><u>Warning</u></h2>

-Since <u style='color: #00c6ff; font-weight: bold'>Squba</u> is not registered as a safe application, you'll have to add it's install folder manually to your antivirus exceptions list, or disable your antivirus.
+Since **Squba** is not registered as a safe application, you'll have to add it's install folder manually to your antivirus exceptions list, or disable your antivirus.